-Underwater concrete methods are often intended to prevent concrete from being washed.
+Concreting under water methods, like underwater concrete methods, are often intended to prevent concrete from being washed.
 Such techniques did not have the complete function of preventing cement washing at the initial stages of usage underwater concrete, except in situations when significant amounts of concrete were used.

 However, more modern methods may have been used to accomplish the goal of avoiding washing it out concrete.

 - Tilting pallet barge method.

 Tremie Concrete Placement

 - Underwater concrete when using the tremie process is ideal for pouring vast volumes of high-flowing concrete.